juliusloman/dynatrace-extension-business-hours/README.md

 In settings, choose Calendar (1), Shared calendars (2) scroll down to Publish calendar (3) choose your desired calednar (4), select all details and choose publish (5).
 Use the ICS URL (6) in the calendar based definition: ![Microsoft 365](docs/sharing_office365_web.png)
 - [Google calendar](https://support.google.com/calendar/answer/37082)
 In settings, choose desired calendar (1) and share with specific people or groups (2) and from the detail choose secret calendar address in ical format (3).
 Use this URL in the calendar based definition: ![Google Calendar](docs/sharing_google_web.png)

-## Extension Deployment

-Extension requires Dynatrace version 1.286 or later.

-If using prebuilt extension, first deploy certificates:

-1. **Import the extensions certificate** - First, you have to import the ca.pem certificate to your Dynatrace see [https://docs.dynatrace.com/docs/shortlink/sign-extension#add-cert](https://docs.dynatrace.com/docs/shortlink/sign-extension#add-cert)
-2. **Deploy the extensions certificate** - on your ActiveGates where the extension will be running - see [https://docs.dynatrace.com/docs/shortlink/sign-extension#remote-extensions](https://docs.dynatrace.com/docs/shortlink/sign-extension#remote-extensions)
-3. **Import the extension zip** file directly in your environment see [https://docs.dynatrace.com/docs/shortlink/extension-lifecycle#upload-custom-extension](https://docs.dynatrace.com/docs/shortlink/extension-lifecycle#upload-custom-extension)
-4. **Configure the extension** by adding a configuration with desired cron or calendar based configuration.
-You typically use just a single configuration.